Explore the Agenda

 - Strategies for leveraging organismal resilience to derive robust human kidney signatures, in parallel with programs in heart failure and obesity (e.g. with Eli Lilly), to identify novel therapeutic targets

-12:10 pm Panel Discussion: Blue Sky Thinking: What is the Roadmap for Designing Next Generation Kidney Organoids that Better Recapitulate Kidney Function & CKD Pathology?
+12:20 pm Roundtable Discussion: Blue Sky Thinking: What is the Roadmap for Designing Next Generation Kidney Organoids that Better Recapitulate Kidney Function & CKD Pathology?

 - How can we generate functional data to assess the function of different cell types in kidney organoids